ablaom/HelloJulia.jl/README.md

 - If necessary, install [Julia 1.6](https://julialang.org/download/)
   on your machine

-- To get start the so-called REPL, open the Julia 1.6 application.
+- To start the so-called REPL, open (click on) the Julia 1.6 application.
 This should run the Julia in command-line environment specific to your operating system (e.g., a unix shell) so that your see a the prompt `julia >`.